 But if your injuries are more serious, it’s much more difficult for us to estimate how much you could get.
 This is because your compensation is worked out based on the type of injury you’ve suffered, how serious that injury is, and the impact it’s had on your life.
 These can very a lot from case to case – so it’s hard to give you a figure early in the process.

 However, to get a rough guideline, you can try our compensation calculator.

 These figures do not include compensation for financial damages, such as lost wages due to time off work.
 The final amount you receive will take into account these losses, as well as compensation for the pain and suffering caused the injury itself.

 There are laws in place to keep you safe while you’re on public walkways – somebody is responsible for every stretch of pavement (usually the local authority), and they have a legal duty of care to make sure pavements and walkways are safe for use.

 According to the Highways Act 1980, the local authority has to check pavements regularly to make sure they’re in a safe condition and free from obstructions.

 Although there’s no official legal definition of an unsafe pavement, based on cases which have been brought to court in the past, a defect of more than an inch in height is generally thought of as being ‘unreasonable’.

-If you’re unsure whether you could claim, you can speak to us on 0800 234 6438 – our legal advisors or solicitors will be able to let you know whether the pavement damage which caused your trip could be considered ‘unreasonable’ – and can tell you whether they think you can make a claim.
+If you’re unsure whether you could claim, you can speak to a trained legal adviser on 0800 234 6438 who will be able to let you know whether the pavement damage which caused your trip could be considered ‘unreasonable’ – and can tell you whether they think you can make a claim.

 If you trip on over on privately owned land – such as in a supermarket car park – you might still be able to make a compensation claim.
 In these cases, your claim will be made against the person or company that owns the land.